Ampersand Families – An Employer of Choice

-Ampersand Families recruits and supports permanent families for older youth, and champions practices in adoption and permanency that restore belonging, dignity and hope.
+Ampersand Families provides permanency and adoption services to older youth and families who face barriers to equity in child welfare, and champions systemic changes that advance belonging, dignity and hope.
 We are seeking experienced professionals who understand the profound impact that child welfare intervention has on the lives of children, youth and families.
 A successful candidate for this position will be curious about the many ways permanency work can restore belonging, dignity and hope.

 Ampersand Families is proud to be an employer of choice with an organizational culture of excellence that embraces humor, learning and collegial support.
 We employ professionals who are accountable for learning the skills, building the relationships and investing the time required to achieve and support real outcomes for youth, families and excellence in the programs designed to support them.

 Ampersand Families is committed to doing our part to create a more equitable child welfare system.
 To that end, Ampersand Families provides equal employment opportunity for all persons regardless of race, color, religion, nationality, ethnic background, age, sex, sexual orientation, gender identity, gender expression, ability, marital status, socio-economic status, status with regard to public assistance, political affiliation, veteran status, other non-visible differences and other protected attributes.

 Child Welfare IV-E Scholars, please note that Ampersand Families is a Tier 2 Agency.
 Please consider us as you search for a great agency to begin or to continue your child welfare career.

 Ampersand Families has a very competitive benefit package, including Health, Dental, Vision, Life and Long-term Disability Insurance, Retirement Plan, 20 Days of PTO (accrued per year; increases with each year of employment), 10 floating holidays plus Juneteenth and Election Day paid holidays, Paid Parental Leave, and Short-term Disability Bank (accrue 5 days/year of service).